oncomouse/courses/2020/engl460fall2020/03-markup.md

 1. Web Documents: Markdown
 1. Semantic Web Documents: HTML

+*Note:* This is a very long chapter, so make sure to budget enough time to read it all.

 #  Elements of a Document

 Think about any document you've ever read.
 It could be a Word document, a document you created in Google Docs, or an HTML web page you read, on a site such as *Wikipedia*.
 These documents have certain elements in common, related to how text is formatted and displayed.